The Foreign Account Tax Compliance Act (FATCA)

 - ‘Social Security’- type program benefits provided by a foreign government

-Due Date for Form 8938: Form 8938 is attached with Annual Return and due with the filing date of same.
-If the return filing is extended, filing of this form is extended accordingly.
+Due Date for Form 8938: Form 8938 is attached with Annual Return and due with the filing date of the same.
+If the return filing is extended, the filing of this form is extended accordingly.

-Up to $10,000 for failure to disclose and an additional $10,000 for each 30 days of non-filing after IRS notice of a failure to disclose, for a potential maximum penalty of $60,000; criminal penalties may also apply.
+Up to $10,000 for failure to disclose and an additional $10,000 for every 30 days of non-filing after IRS notice of a failure to disclose, for a potential maximum penalty of $60,000; criminal penalties may also apply.

-Disclaimer: This is not a tax advice.
+Disclaimer: This is not tax advice.
 Contents of this publication are summarized, compiled and updated from IRS Publication on the subject which was last updated in Sep 2017.
 For updated information and specific advice to your case, please contact your tax advisor.